2019 WTA Finals: Singles

-Bianca Andreescu began her year at the Auckland Open where she reached her first WTA final as a qualifier but lost to Julia Görges in three set.
+Bianca Andreescu began her year at the Auckland Open where she reached her first WTA final as a qualifier but lost to Julia Görges in three sets.
 She then qualified for the Australian Open before losing to Anastasija Sevastova in the second round.
 She won her first WTA 125K title at Newport Beach defeating Jessica Pegula.
-She represented Canada in the Fed Cup, where they defeated the Netherlands 4-0 after two Andreescu wins.
+She represented Canada in the Fed Cup, where they defeated the Netherlands 4–0 after two Andreescu wins.
 She then reached the semifinal of the Mexican Open, losing to Sofia Kenin.

 Andreescu had a breakout tournament at the BNP Paribas Open Premier Mandatory event, when she won in three tight sets over Angelique Kerber for her first WTA tour title.
 At the Miami Open, she retired in the fourth round against Anett Kontaveit.
 She then missed the clay season preparation due to a right shoulder injury.
 At the French Open, she withdrew before the second-round match against Sofia Kenin.
-Subsequently, she missed grass-court season to spend more time healing the shoulder injury.
+Subsequently, she missed the grass-court season to spend more time healing her shoulder injury.
 Andreescu returned to play in her home tournament, the Rogers Cup in Toronto, where she claimed the title after Serena Williams experienced back spasms and was forced to retire down 1–3 in the first set.
 At the US Open, she faced Serena again in the final and came through in two tight sets.
 At the China Open her 17-match winning streak was broken by Osaka, losing to the Japanese in the quarterfinals in three sets.